thandonguocmo2020/express-validator/README.md

 ### Per-validation messages

-You can provide an error message for a single validation with `.withMessage()`.
+Xác nhận đơn giản  với `.withMessage()`.
 This can be chained with the rest of your validation, and if you don't use it for one of the validations then it will fall back to the default.

 ```javascript
 req.assert('email', 'Invalid email')